natalie-kate/music_to_my_ears/README.md

 -   Interactive elements

--   Social Links (build up media presence)
+-   Social Links

 -   Ability to contact owner via contact page.

 -   Contact form prefills the personal information for logged in users.

--   Flash messages for feedback

--   Confirmation modal and email on submission of contact form

--   Tooltips on registration form to help users complete it correctly

--   Changing nav menu and footer links and buttons in library depending on the users log in status, admin status and what books they have added.
+-   Changing nav menu and footer links and buttons in depending on the users log in status, admin status and what event if any they have added.

--   Search bar in home/library can be used to search for genre, title, author, added_by and series name.
+-   Search bar for products and events.

 -   'Back to top' footer link on each page, saves users from having to scroll up to Nav bar especially on mobile devices.

--   Logged in users can add books to the Library.
+-   Logged in users can add events to event board.

--   Logged in user can add any book from library on home page to their profile.
+-   Logged in user can save their payment information and delivery address.

--   User can edit books in library that they themselves added.
+-   User can edit events on event board that they themselves added.

--   User can move or delete books on their profile.
-Can move books they have read from the 'Books To Read' bookshelf to the 'Read Books' bookshelf and vice versa.
-Books they don't own can be added to 'Books I Own' bookshelf.

--   User can edit their own account via the 'Edit Account' footer link.
-Put this in footer because I hate having to hunt for this on other sites.
-Here they can change their password, email address etc or delete their account if they so wish.
+-   User can edit their own profile information

--   Admin users can add, edit and delete any books.
+-   Admin users can add, edit and delete any products.

--   Admin user can add, edit and delete any genre.
+-   Admin user can add, edit and delete any event.

--   Admin user can search for other admins or for a username on Manage Genre page.
-They can make other users admin, reset another users password and edit their email if required.
+-   When product stock quantity is 0, add to cart buttons are not available and will display 'Out of Stock'.

 -   Before anything is deleted a confirmation is required preventing accidental deletion.